A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation: Alternative solution procedure for infeasible problems

-Table \ref{table:Alt_example} includes three cases determining which solution is better between $S_{\text{best}}$ and $S_{\text{new}}$, where $k$ and $\alpha$ are set to 5 and 0.05, respectively.
-The set of p-values from the statistical test for the coefficients is shown for each case.
-In Case $1$, it is not surprising that we choose $S_{\text{new}}$ because the number of insignificant coefficients of $S_{\text{new}}$ is less than that of $S_{\text{best}}$ (i.e., $3>2$), and the average of the violating p-values for $S_{\text{new}}$ is also less than that of $S_{\text{best}}$ (i.e., $0.06>0.055$).
-On the other hand, $S_{\text{best}}$ must be better in Case 2 because the average of the violating p-values for $S_{\text{new}}$ is much larger than that of $S_{\text{best}}$ ($0.06<0.95$) although the number of insignificant coefficients of $S_{\text{new}}$ is greater than that of $S_{\text{best}}$ ($3>1$).
-In Case 3, although the average of the violating p-values of $S_{\text{best}}$ is less than that of $S_{\text{new}}$ ($0.6<0.65$), selecting $S_{\text{new}}$ as the better solution seems to be reasonable because the difference is negligible while the number of insignificant coefficients of $S_{\text{best}}$ is significantly greater than of $S_{\text{new}}$ (i.e., $3>1$).
-These illustrative examples indicate that we should consider both the average of the violating p-values and the number of insignificant coefficients.
-However, due to the different magnitudes of the measures, it is not trivial to set apropriate weights.
-Consequently, it is necessary to develop an intuitive procedure that reflects the framework of linear regression model construction and further alleviats the scale difference for measures of diagnostic violations.
+Table \ref{table:Alt_example} presents three cases of determining which solution is better between $S_{\text{best}}$ and $S_{\text{new}}$, where $k$ and $\alpha$ are set to 5 and 0.05, respectively.
+The set of $p$-values from the statistical test for the coefficients is shown for each case.
+In Case $1$, it is not surprising that we choose $S_{\text{new}}$ because the number of insignificant coefficients in $S_{\text{new}}$ is less than that in $S_{\text{best}}$ (i.e., $3>2$), and the average of the violating $p$-values for $S_{\text{new}}$ is also less than that for $S_{\text{best}}$ (i.e., $0.060>0.055$).
+On the other hand, $S_{\text{best}}$ must be better in Case 2 because the average of the violating $p$-values for $S_{\text{new}}$ is much larger than that for $S_{\text{best}}$ ($0.06<0.95$), even though the number of insignificant coefficients in $S_{\text{new}}$ is greater than that in $S_{\text{best}}$ ($3>1$).
+In Case 3, although the average of the violating $p$-values for $S_{\text{best}}$ is less than that for $S_{\text{new}}$ ($0.60<0.65$), selecting $S_{\text{new}}$ as the better solution seems reasonable because the difference is negligible while the number of insignificant coefficients in $S_{\text{best}}$ is significantly greater than in $S_{\text{new}}$ (i.e., $3>1$).
+These illustrative examples indicate that we should consider both the average of the violating $p$-values and the number of insignificant coefficients.
+However, due to the different magnitudes of the measures, it is not trivial to set appropriate weights.
+Consequently, it is necessary to develop an intuitive procedure that reflects the framework of linear regression model construction and further alleviates the scale difference for measures of diagnostic violation.
+The experiment in Section \ref{S:5} shows that the alternative solution procedure outperforms a simple penalty approach.

 Now, we discuss the alternative solution procedure.
-For a more efficient explanation of the procedure, we define the functions related to a significance test for coefficients.
+To explain this more efficiently, we first define the functions related to the significance test for the coefficients.

-The last two functions, $f_q(S_1, S_2)$ and $f_t(S_1, S_2; \tau)$ decide whether $S_1$ or $S_2$ is better based on different principles, which will be discussed in detail later in this section.
+The last two functions, $f_q(S_1, S_2)$ and $f_t(S_1, S_2; \tau)$, decide whether $S_1$ or $S_2$ is better based on different principles, which will be discussed in detail later in this section.